Holy Spirit: “God’s Spirit Lives in Us”

 B. The Role of Communion

 Communion, or the Lord’s Supper, unites believers with Christ through participation in His body and blood, sustaining their union with God as a priestly people through the Holy Spirit.
 1 Corinthians 10:16-17 states, “The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?
 Because there is one bread, we who are many are one body, for we all partake of the one bread.”
-This participation (Greek: koinōnia, fellowship) signifies union with Christ’s sacrifice (Luke 22:19-20: “This is my body, which is given for you… This cup that is poured out for you is the new covenant in my blood”).
-John 6:56 declares, “Whoever feeds on my flesh and drinks my blood abides in me, and I in him,” emphasizing communion’s role in abiding in Christ, sustained by the Spirit (Ephesians 1:13-14) and conveying the living waters (John 7:37-39).
+This participation (Greek: koinōnia, fellowship) signifies union with Christ’s sacrifice (Luke 22:19-20:“This is my body, which is given for you… This cup that is poured out for you is the new covenant in my blood”).
+John 6:56 declares, “Whoever feeds on my flesh and drinks my blood abides in me, and I in him,” emphasizing communion’s role in abiding in Christ, sustained by the Spirit (Ephesians 1:13-14) and conveying the living waters (John 7:37-39:“Out of his heart will flow rivers of living water… this he said about the Spirit”).
 The Eucharist fulfills the manna (Exodus 16:4) and the showbread, or bread of the Presence (Exodus 25:30), as John 6:35 states, “I am the bread of life.”
 John 6:49-51 contrasts, “Your fathers ate the manna in the wilderness, and they died… I am the living bread that came down from heaven.”
+John 6:63 adds, “It is the Spirit who gives life; the flesh is no help at all,” showing the Spirit vivifies the sacrament, making it more than physical elements—spiritual nourishment through faith (John 6:53-58:“Unless you eat the flesh of the Son of Man and drink his blood, you have no life in you… Whoever feeds on my flesh and drinks my blood has eternal life”).
+The Spirit, who empowered Christ’s offering (Hebrews 9:14:“Through the eternal Spirit offered himself without blemish to God”), enables believers to partake worthily, purifying consciences (Hebrews 9:14) and uniting them in one body (1 Corinthians 10:17; Ephesians 4:4:“One body and one Spirit”).
 The Eucharist, an offering of participation in Christ’s sacrifice and a sacrifice of praise (1 Corinthians 10:16-17, Hebrews 13:15) renews believers as living temples (1 Corinthians 6:19) and a holy priesthood (1 Peter 2:5) called to “be holy, for I am holy” (1 Peter 1:16), building on baptism’s gift of the Spirit (1 Peter 3:20-21, Acts 2:38).
-Before communion, repentance purifies believers, as priests washed at the temple’s bronze basin (Exodus 30:17-21) and Jesus washed the disciples’ feet (John 13:5-10: “If I do not wash you, you have no share with me”), removing sin’s leaven (1 Corinthians 5:6-8) for worthy participation(1 Corinthians 11:27-29).
-In communion, believers, as priests, offer prayers of thanksgiving, like incense rising to God (Psalm 141:2; Revelation 8:4; Hebrews 13:15: “Through him let us continually offer up a sacrifice of praise to God”), enabled by the Spirit (Romans 8:26).
+Before communion, repentance purifies believers, as priests washed at the temple’s bronze basin (Exodus 30:17-21) and Jesus washed the disciples’ feet (John 13:5-10:“If I do not wash you, you have no share with me”), removing sin’s leaven (1 Corinthians 5:6-8) for worthy participation (1 Corinthians 11:27-29).
+In communion, believers, as priests, offer prayers of thanksgiving, like incense rising to God (Psalm 141:2; Revelation 8:4; Hebrews 13:15), enabled by the Spirit (Romans 8:26).
 Christ’s sacrifice, tearing the temple veil (Matthew 27:51), grants access to God’s presence (Hebrews 10:19-22), fulfilled in communion (John 6:56).
 1 Corinthians 11:27-29 warns, “Whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord,” urging repentance to avoid judgment (Hebrews 9:14).
+The Spirit, as the life-giver (Romans 8:11:“If the Spirit of him who raised Jesus from the dead dwells in you, he… will also give life to your mortal bodies”), enhances communion by making Christ’s body and blood a means of resurrection life and eternal union (John 6:54:“Whoever feeds on my flesh and drinks my blood has eternal life, and I will raise him up on the last day”).
+Thus, communion is not merely symbolic but Spirit-empowered fellowship with Christ’s sacrifice, fostering holiness and communal oneness.

 C. Miraculous Gifts of the Holy Spirit

 Cessationist Viewpoint: Cessationists interpret “the perfect” in 1 Corinthians 13:8-10 as the completion of the New Testament canon, arguing that miraculous gifts, including prophecy, tongues, and healing, were temporary, designed to authenticate the apostolic message during the church’s establishment (Hebrews 2:3-4).
-Once Scripture was fully revealed, these gifts ceased, as the Bible provides complete guidance (2 Timothy 3:16-17: “All Scripture is breathed out by God… that the man of God may be complete, equipped for every good work”).
+Once Scripture was fully revealed, these gifts ceased, as the Bible provides complete guidance (2 Timothy 3:16-17:“All Scripture is breathed out by God… that the man of God may be complete, equipped for every good work”).
 Cessationists note that miraculous gifts were often tied to apostles (Acts 8:17-18; Acts 19:6), whose unique role ended with the first century (Ephesians 2:20).
-Today, prophecy is understood as Spirit-led preaching or teaching aligned with Scripture (1 Corinthians 14:3: “The one who prophesies speaks to people for their upbuilding and encouragement”; Romans 12:6), and dreams or insights, if providential, must align with God’s Word (1 Thessalonians 5:21: “Test everything”).
-Cessationists emphasize that the Spirit’s non-miraculous work—convicting, guiding through Scripture, and producing fruit (John 16:8; Galatians 5:22-23)—remains sufficient, warning against seeking signs that may deceive (2 Thessalonians 2:9: “The activity of Satan with all power and false signs”).
+Today, prophecy is understood as Spirit-led preaching or teaching aligned with Scripture (1 Corinthians 14:3:“The one who prophesies speaks to people for their upbuilding and encouragement”; Romans 12:6), and dreams or insights, if providential, must align with God’s Word (1 Thessalonians 5:21:“Test everything”).
+Cessationists emphasize that the Spirit’s non-miraculous work—convicting, guiding through Scripture, and producing fruit (John 16:8; Galatians 5:22-23)—remains sufficient, warning against seeking signs that may deceive (2 Thessalonians 2:9:“The activity of Satan with all power and false signs”).
 The Eucharist sustains this guidance, uniting believers with Christ’s life (John 6:56).

 Continuationist Viewpoint: Continuationists believe that “the perfect” refers to Christ’s return or the eschatological state, when believers see “face to face” (1 Corinthians 13:12).
 They argue that miraculous gifts continue until that time, as the Spirit distributes them “to each one individually as he wills” (1 Corinthians 12:11).
-Continuationists point to Acts 2:17-18, where Joel 2:28’s prophecy of visions, dreams, and prophecy is fulfilled at Pentecost but extends to “all flesh” in the last days, suggesting ongoing miraculous activity.
+Continuationists point to Acts 2:17-18, where Joel 2:28’s prophecy of visions, dreams, and prophecy is fulfilled at Pentecost but extends to “all flesh” in “the last days,” suggesting ongoing miraculous activity.
 They also cite historical and contemporary accounts of miracles, arguing that the Spirit’s empowerment for witness (Acts 1:8) and edification (1 Corinthians 14:4) persists.
-Continuationists stress testing all claims against Scripture (1 John 4:1: “Test the spirits”) to avoid deception, ensuring gifts glorify Christ (John 16:14) and produce godly fruit (Galatians 5:22-23).
+Continuationists stress testing all claims against Scripture (1 John 4:1:“Test the spirits”) to avoid deception, ensuring gifts glorify Christ (John 16:14) and produce godly fruit (Galatians 5:22-23).
 While acknowledging the foundational role of apostles (Ephesians 2:20), they believe the Spirit’s gifts operate through all believers, sustaining the church until Christ’s return (Matthew 25:1-13).
 The Eucharist reinforces this, conveying the Spirit’s life (John 6:54).

 Synthesis and Application: Both viewpoints agree that the Holy Spirit empowers believers (Acts 1:8) and that all spiritual manifestations must align with Scripture (2 Timothy 3:16; 1 John 4:1-3), glorify Christ (John 16:14), and edify the church (1 Corinthians 14:3-4).
 Cessationists prioritize the sufficiency of Scripture, while continuationists emphasize the Spirit’s ongoing miraculous work.
 Believers, as lamps fueled by the Spirit’s oil (Zechariah 4:2-6; Matthew 25:4) and Eucharistic nourishment (John 6:51), must keep their lamps burning (Luke 12:35) through obedience and discernment, avoiding spiritual vacancy (Matthew 12:43-45) or deception (Deuteronomy 13:1-3).
 Whether through miraculous or non-miraculous means, the Spirit’s work transforms believers into living temples (1 Corinthians 6:19), preparing them for Christ’s return (Ephesians 5:25-27).